-Camp SESE provides incoming SESE freshmen an introduction to ASU, the School of Earth and Space Exploration, and the SESE family.
+Camp SESE provides incoming School of Earth and Space Exploration first-year students an introduction to ASU and the School of Earth and Space Exploration family.
 Camp SESE is intended to be a fun, informative activity and an opportunity for new students to get to know us and each other.
 Faculty, staff and upperclassmen will act as a resource for students during the camp.

 Tonto Creek Camp is the location for Camp SESE.
 It is a relaxing, rustic 36-acre campsite at 5600’ elevation in the Tonto National Forest just 1.5 hours from the ASU Tempe campus that has hosted decades of events and retreats for Sun Devil athletics, ASU academic programs, ASU families, as well as local businesses and the community.

 Situated just below the Rim of the Colorado Plateau and nestled in the largest continuous stand of ponderosa pines in the US, Tonto Creek Camp is outfitted with 2 sports fields, dormitories for large groups, a variety of rustic cabins for small groups, and a dining hall.
 Tonto Creek Camp has many natural amenities, including a natural spring that supplies ample water year round, hiking trails through the National Forest, beautiful rock formations, swimming holes, and excellent fishing on Tonto Creek.

 For nearly 50 years, the Arizona State University Sun Devils practiced football at Tonto Creek Camp.
 Following the example set by Frank Kush, numerous coaches led their teams up the hill from the Valley to enjoy the tall pines, build a sense of camaraderie, and practice without the distractions of life on campus.

 If the answer to your question is not in Frequently Asked Questions below, please contact the Academic Programs office.